facebookresearch/habitat-sim/DATASETS.md

 Details: [https://3dlg-hcvc.github.io/hssd/](https://3dlg-hcvc.github.io/hssd/).

-You can download the dataset manually from the above website.
+You can download the HSSD dataset from instructions provided in the above website.

 ## AI2-THOR (Habitat)

 Details: [https://3dlg-hcvc.github.io/hssd/](https://3dlg-hcvc.github.io/hssd/).

-You can download the dataset manually from the above website.
+You can download Habitat-compatible versions of the iTHOR, RoboTHOR, and ProcTHOR scene datasets from instructions provided in the above website.

 ## Matterport3D (MP3D) dataset